pharmpy/pharmpy/docs/tools.rst

 Symbols
 =======

-The MFL supports defining symbols via the syntax `LET(SYMBOL, [...])`.
-For instance, to declare a list of absorption parameters use `LET(ABSORPTION, KA)`.
-Those symbols can then be referred to when declaring covariate effects via the syntax `COVARIATE(@SYMBOL, ...)`.
-Certain symbols have an automatic definition when not manually defined:
+The MFL supports certain automatically defined symbols that help with automating feature declaration.
+Currently, the only use of such symbols lies in declaring covariate effects via the syntax `COVARIATE(@SYMBOL, ...)`.

 +-----------------+-------------+---------------------------------------------+
 | Symbol          | Type        | Description of automatic definition         |